Tracer particles

 To initialize the solver, one can use the full constructor

-const RefCountedPtr<ComputationalGeometry> a_compGeom);
+TracerParticleSolver(const RefCountedPtr<AmrMesh>& a_amr, const RefCountedPtr<ComputationalGeometry> a_compGeom);

 Getting the particles

-To obtain the solver particles simply call
+To obtain the solver particles, simply call

-ParticleContainer<P>&
+virtual ParticleContainer<P>&

-holding the particles, see ParticleContainer.
+This returns the ParticleContainer<P> holding the particles, see ParticleContainer.

 Setting \(\mathbf{v}\)

-To set the velocity use
+To set the velocity field on the mesh, use

-void
+virtual void

 Interpolating velocities

-To compute \(\mathbf{V} = \mathbf{v}\left(\mathbf{X}\right)\) use
+To compute \(\mathbf{V} = \mathbf{v}\left(\mathbf{X}\right)\) for all particles that reside in the solver, use

-void
+virtual void

 This will interpolate the velocities to the particle positions using the user-defined interpolation method (see Input options).

-One can also interpolate a scalar field defined on the mesh onto the particle weight by calling
+If desirable, one can also interpolate a scalar field defined on the mesh onto the particle weight by calling

-void
+virtual void

-TracerParticleSolver<P>::interpolateWeight(const EBAMRCellData& a_scalar) noexcept;
+interpolateWeight(const EBAMRCellData& a_scalar) noexcept;

 Deposit particles

-To deposit the particles call
+To deposit the particles, call

-void
+virtual void

 This will deposit the particle weights onto the input data holder.